GUARANTEED DEPARTURES

 - 20kg baggage allowance returning from Base Camp;

-- Surface transportation will be available as per itinerary;
+- Surface transportation will be available as per the itinerary.

 - Trekking Permit (National Park entry fee);